mh182/comprehensive-rust/src/std/rc.md

 - `Rc::clone` is cheap: it creates a pointer to the same allocation and increases the reference count.
 Does not make a deep clone and can generally be ignored when looking for performance issues in code.
 - `make_mut` actually clones the inner value if necessary ("clone-on-write") and returns a mutable reference.
 - Use `Rc::strong_count` to check the reference count.
-- `Rc::downgrade` gives you a _weakly reference-counted_ object to
-  create cycles that will be dropped properly (likely in combination with `RefCell`).

 </details>